 Connecting to an automatic or optimal server is just a click away on the Smart Connect screen.
 All you need to do is click the Power button.

-If you’d prefer a certain server, click the drop-down menu for more locations.
+If you’d prefer a specific server, click the drop-down menu for more locations.

-Both mobile apps of Ivacy resemble sleekier versions of their desktop counterparts that are as easy to use and have a nearly identical package of features.
+Both mobile apps of Ivacy resemble their desktop counterparts that are as easy to use and have a nearly identical package of features.

-The biggest difference between the Android and iOS app is security – the iOS version doesn’t have a kill switch.
+The most significant difference between the Android and iOS app is security – the iOS version doesn’t have a kill switch.
 As for the tunneling protocols, Ivacy for iOS offers to choose between the IKEv2 and IPSec tunneling protocols.
 In the meantime, Android users will have OpenVPN at their service.

-Ivacy VPN has browser extensions for Chrome and Firefox.
-They can be downloaded from Chrome Web Store and Firefox browser Add-ons sites.
+Ivacy VPN has browser extensions for Edge, Chrome, and Firefox.
+They can be downloaded from Microsoft, Chrome Web Store, and Firefox browser Add-on sites.
 The creators themselves stress the extension’s ability to quickly provide access to Netflix and many other streaming options by clicking Purposes > Streaming.

-You can also set up Ivacy VPN on a number of devices, including Xbox, PlayStation, Roku, Raspberry Pi, and routers.
+You can also set up Ivacy VPN on many devices, including Xbox, PlayStation, Roku, Raspberry Pi, and routers.

-Speaking of the routers, their dedicated setup page gave a 404 error and separate articles were at least three years old, talking about PPTP setup, with DD-WRT being the sole exception.
-After talking to the customer support, it turned out that Ivacy VPN supports more routers than advertised on the website, including Tomato and pfSense, but for some reason, they still lack setup guides.
+Speaking of routers, their dedicated setup page gave a 404 error, and separate articles were at least three years old, with the DD-WRT tutorial being the sole exception.
+After talking to customer support, it turned out that Ivacy VPN supports more routers than advertised on the website, including Tomato and pfSense.
+However, for some reason, they still lack setup guides.

 The dedicated Netflix US streaming server proved to be fast.
 This is what the Netflix speed test (fast.com) showed:

 60 Mbps is more than enough for seamless 4K streaming.
-I was quite satisfied with Ivacy on this front, but not about the fact that on their website they advertise unblocking “7 major Netflix regions” right below their pricing plans, which turned out to be quite the opposite.
+I was quite satisfied with Ivacy on this front, but not about the fact that on their website, they advertise unblocking “7 major Netflix regions” (we weren’t quite as lucky).

 Ivacy VPN also has a dedicated add-on for Kodi.
 You’ll find detailed setup guides on their website on how to install Kodi on different devices and how to install Ivacy VPN on Kodi.

-The speeds are also good – it’s not by mistake that Ivacy VPN is among the fastest VPN services.
+The speeds are also excellent – it’s not by mistake that Ivacy VPN is among the fastest VPN services.

-Some subscribers might miss a free SOCKS5 proxy, but Ivacy’s split tunneling feature is a worthy alternative, allowing to protect only your P2P traffic.
+Some subscribers might miss a free SOCKS5 proxy.
+Still, Ivacy’s split tunneling feature is a worthy alternative, allowing you to protect only your P2P traffic.
 What’s more, it also helps you save bandwidth when needed.

 Yes, Ivacy VPN works in China and other countries with restricted internet access.
 You can use it to browse censored and geo-restricted pages, stream videos, play online games, and whatever else you want to do on the internet.